Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Proofs

 We extend an informal construction by \citet{gal_uncertainty_2016} which aimed to show that a sufficiently deep network with a unimodal approximate posterior could induce a multi-modal posterior predictive by learning the inverse cumulative distribution function (c.d.f.) of the multi-modal distribution.
-We adapt this using the Universal Approximation Theorem (UAT) due to \citet{leshno_multilayer_1993} in order to approximate the inverse c.d.f.\ arbitrarily closely.
-In order to apply the proof in the context of Bayesian neural networks (BNNs) we apply an extension to the UAT by \citet{foong_expressiveness_2020}.
-Our theorem is similar to Theorem 3 by \citet{foong_expressiveness_2020}, but they consider only the first two moments of the predictive function distribution.
-Like \citet{leshno_multilayer_1993} we offer a proof for a single-dimensional output, noting that the extension to multiple dimensions follows from the existence of a mapping from $\mathbb{R} \to \mathbb{R}^K$.
+In our case, we are not chiefly interested in the number of modes, but more generally the expressive power of the mean-field distribution in a BNN of sufficient width and depth.
+First, we outline a simplified version of the proof that highlights the main mechanisms involved but is not constructed with a Bayesian neural network.
+Later, we prove the full result for Bayesian neural networks.